Ricky Martin: Sexual orientation and early relationships

+In his early life, Martin had relationships with both men and women.
+In 2000, American broadcast journalist Barbara Walters asked Martin about his sexuality on national television: "You could stop these rumors.
+You could say, 'Yes I am gay or no I'm not.'"
+Martin, who answered with "I just don't feel like it" at the time, later revealed that her question had made him feel "violated", since he "was just not ready to come out" and was "very afraid"; he said that it resulted in "a little fake PTSD" that "still haunts him".

-In August 2008, Martin became a father to twin boys named Matteo and Valentino, born via gestational surrogacy.
+In August 2008, Martin became a father to twin boys born via gestational surrogacy.
 He explained that he chose surrogacy to become a parent for being "intriguing and faster" than adoption, which was complicated and could take a long time.
 In March 2010, Martin publicly came out as gay via a message on his website, stating: "I am proud to say that I am a fortunate homosexual man.
 I am very blessed to be who I am."
-Years later, he revealed that although his music was "heard all over the world" and he "could high five God" in 1999, he "wasn't living to the fullest" and was sad and depressed.
-He kept asking himself, "Am I gay?
-Am I bisexual?
-Am I confused?
-What am I?", explaining: "Sexuality is one complicated thing.
-It's not black and white.
-It's filled with colors.
-When I was dating women, I was in love with women.
-It felt right, it felt beautiful."
 In an interview with Vanity Fair, he declared: "There was love, passion.
 I do not regret anything, any of the relationships I lived, they taught me a lot, both men and women."
 Martin also told Fama!: "I know that I like both men and women, I'm against sexual labels, we are simply human beings with emotional and sexual needs.
 I like to enjoy sex in total freedom, so I'm open to having sex with a woman if I feel desire."
 Despite this, he expressed that he would not be interested in "an ongoing relationship with a woman", stating: "Men are my thing".
-In 2000, American broadcast journalist Barbara Walters asked Martin about his sexuality on national television: "You could stop these rumors.
-You could say, 'Yes I am gay or no I'm not.'"
-Martin, who answered with "I just don't feel like it" at the time, later revealed that Walters' question had made him feel "violated", since he "was just not ready to come out" and was "very afraid"; he said that it resulted in "a little PTSD" that "still haunts him".
 Martin dated Puerto Rican economist Carlos González Abella from 2010 to 2014, as his first relationship with a man after coming out as gay.